Avro Avian: Operational history

 Avro Avian 594 Avian III (SN R3/AV/101) was owned by Lady Mary Heath and Amelia Earhart.
 Earhart's Avian had an 84 hp Cirrus Mk II engine.
 It was originally registered to Lady Heath on 29 October 1927 and given the UK aircraft marking G-EBUG.
 When Earhart brought it to the United States it was assigned "unlicensed aircraft identification mark" 7083; aircraft not officially certificated in the United States were allowed to be flown as unlicensed but identified aircraft.
 Avian 7083 was used on Earhart's first long solo flight, which occurred just as Amelia was coming into the national spotlight.
 By making the trip in August 1928, she became the first woman to fly solo across the North American continent and back.
 In 2001 Carlene Mendita recreated this flight in Greg Herrick's Type 594 Avian which he had purchased from Lang Kidby.
 At the time Herrick purchased the Avian from Kidby, two years prior, it was the oldest flying aircraft in Australia.
 It is now based in Minneapolis, Minnesota.

 Wilfrid R. "Wop" May used a 594 to make his January 1929 mercy flight with diphtheria antitoxin from Edmonton to Fort Vermilion, Alberta.

 An Avian (Red Rose) was used by Bill Lancaster on a successful long distance flight to Australia, and another (Southern Cross Minor) on his final record attempt to South Africa in 1933.

 In July 1930, Winifred Brown won the King's Cup Race flying Cirrus III Avian.
 One Avian, piloted by Sydney Thorn, took part in the Challenge International de Tourisme 1930 with moderate success (16th place).

 On 7 January 1931, Guy Menzies flew an Avian, the Southern Cross Junior, from Australia to New Zealand.
 He was the first person to fly solo across the Tasman Sea.

 A single Genet-powered Avian II was bought by the Royal Air Force, while Avians were also bought by the South African Air Force, the Chinese Naval Air Service, the Estonian Air Force and the Royal Canadian Air Force.

-Aviatrix Beryl Markham used an Avian extensively in East Africa in the 1930s.
+Aviator Beryl Markham used an Avian extensively in East Africa in the 1930s.